MatiasFunes94/Pokedex/README.md

 ## Hi, I'm currently working with React Native and here is my second app using this Technology, hope you like!

-## Technology stack: React Native, Typescript, Pokemon API
+## Technology stack: React Native, React Hooks, Typescript, Pokemon API

 ## Screenshots